 A sales representative’s dashboard enables sight into current sales for the month compared with the budget.
 The rep can see how he/she is doing over the year, which could be broken down by quarter.
 This data can then be compared against a previous time period.

-“The sales people love the dashboards to hone in on customers who might be in decline and those who are on the up.
-The dashboards let them know how well they’re doing – they are motivating,” said Howell.
+“The salespeople love the dashboards to hone in on customers who might be in decline and those who are on the up.
+The dashboards let them know how well they’re doing – they are motivating.”

 “No matter what department we're working with, everyone has something to do with Phocas.
 The sales have hourly updates, HR has people metrics, purchasing has purchases, inventory control has snapshots throughout the month and the finance team has the entire financial statements module including our AR collections and AP,” says Howell.

-Step four: Use data discovery to create more visualisations
+Step four: Use data discovery to create more visualizations

 It’s important to choose the most appropriate visualization for your needs.

-To help you carry out more data discovery in 2020 download our free eBook: Turbo Charge your finance team to value add with Financial Data Analytics
+To help you carry out more data discovery in 2022 download our free eBook: 7 data trends for 2022